Overview

 PSI Accredited

 The BA (Hons) in Psychology is accredited by the Psychological Society of Ireland, the professional body for psychology in Ireland.
 As such, it seeks to promote the science and profession of psychology in Ireland and beyond.
-PSI membership now stands at over 3,000 members, and includes practitioners, educators and researchers, professionals and postgraduate students, as well as undergraduate subscribers.
+PSI membership now stands at over 2000 members, and includes practitioners, educators and researchers, professionals and postgraduate students, as well as undergraduate degree holders.

 Delivery